lioraVes/Programming-Workshop-C-CPP/Ex01-Cipher/README.md

 ## Project Description
 This is a Caesar Cipher project.
 The user provides:
-- The wanted command- encode or decodeץ
+- The wanted command- encode or decode
 - The shift value.
 - An input file containing the text he wnat to encode or decode.
 - A output file that will contain the result.